Money eBook for understanding personal finance and investments.

 • Why there are rarely good jobs in the financial services industry, regardless of your education, skills, talent, experience, licenses, or background.

 • For newbies, what it's like working for financial planners.
 What they say, what they do, what they really want, what motivates them, and how, when, and why they lie to clients and prospects.
 Read Real World examples of what most of them think, say, want, do, and how they run their practices.
-You won't believe it!
+Learn why most of them using the same business models say, write, and do the exact same things.

 • A brief tutorial on marketing your financial planning and investment management practice.